insure logo

 Average cost of car insurance Georgia

-The average cost of full coverage car insurance in Georgia is $226 more than the national average car insurance rates in the U.S.
+In Georgia, the average cost of full coverage is $226 more compared to the national average.

 What is full coverage car insurance?

-If you finance or lease your vehicle in Georgia, your lender may require both collision and comprehensive coverage in addition to state-mandated liability insurance.
+If you lease or finance your vehicle in Georgia, your lender may require collision and comprehensive insurance on top of the state’s liability minimums.

 The bottom line on saving and staying protected